HoboVR-Labs/docs.hobovrlabs.org/hobovr_dev_stuff.rst

 	1) Remove it from the external driver registry

-	2) Deleting all driver files
+	2) Delete all driver files

 .. note::